“Awareness of Motorcycles” Can Prevent Many Accidents in Missouri

 Below are some more safety tips/reminders for all drivers:

 - A motorcycle often looks farther away than it really is.
 It may also be difficult to judge a motorcycle’s speed.
 When checking traffic to turn at an intersection or into or out of a driveway, assume a motorcycle is closer than it looks.

 - Motorcyclists often slow down by downshifting or rolling off the throttle, which will not activate the brake light.
 Allow more following distance for motorcycles, say 3 to 4 seconds.
-And, at intersection, understand a motorcyclist may slow down without the brake lights on.
+And, at the intersection, understand a motorcyclist may slow down without the brake lights on.

 - Stopping distance for motorcycles is nearly the same as for cars, but slippery pavement can make stopping quickly on only two wheels difficult.
 Again, allow for more following distance behind a motorcycle.

-- Respect motorcycles and treat them the same as other vehicles such as allowing the same amount of room on the road.
+- Respect motorcycles and treat them the same as other vehicles, such as allowing the same amount of room on the road.

-- The most important rule is to see more than just the motorcycle–look to see the person on the motorcycle as they may be your friend, relative or neighbor.
+- The most important rule is to see more than just the motorcycle–look to see the person on the motorcycle as they may be your friend, relative, or neighbor.